g Leonis

 Gamma is eight degrees north of alpha Leonis, and slightly to the east.
 In the same field of view is zeta: binoculars.

-The stars to the west of zeta (mu, epsilon, lambda, and kappa: binoculars) are collectively called The Sickle.
+The stars to the west of zeta (mu, epsilon, lambda, and kappa: seen best with the naked eye).
+They are collectively called The Sickle.
 These stars form the top of the mane and Leo's face.

-To the east of gamma is delta Leonis, Zosma, which once had a better name, Duhr, meaning the Lion's Back.
+To the east of gamma three binocular fields is delta Leonis, Zosma, which once had a better name, Duhr, meaning the Lion's Back.